skeema/skeema/README.md

 ## Status

 This is alpha software.
 The API is subject to change, and no backwards-compatibility promises are being made at this time.
-Unit tests are present, but functional tests are still needed.
 Documentation and usage examples have not yet been completed.

 ### Unsupported in diffs